 Members of the Buddhist Churches of America, the Jōdo Shinshū Hongwanji-ha, and other organizations and individual donors have generously raised funds in support of IBS Student Scholarships.
-All degree and certificate program students, including GTU M.A. students affiliated with IBS, are eligible for IBS Student Scholarships.
+All degree and certificate program students are eligible for IBS Student Scholarships.